-Learn more about getting financial advice on our Investment Education website.
+Learn more about getting financial advice.

 If you decide to use an IFA, you must pay for the advice and services you receive.
 Depending on what you and your adviser agree, we can facilitate your fee payments as deductions from your investment: